intel/ai-reference-models/benchmarks/adversarial_networks/tensorflow/dcgan/README.md

 for `--model-source-dir` (from step 1) `--data-location` (from step 2), and `--checkpoint` (from step 3).

-Run the model script for throughput and latency with `--batch-size=100` :
+Run the model script for batch and online inference with `--batch-size=100` :
 ```
 $ cd /home/<user>/models/benchmarks